Neil1977/FRONT-END-PROJECT/README.md

 PROJECT:
 Useful tool for future? – KSB display and search app/evidence tracker etc - FLESH THIS OUT FURTHER, GOOD LOOK AT KSB SITE AND THINK ABOUT WHAT VALUE I WILL BE CREATING HERE AND NEEDS REPRESENTING - FUNCTIONALITY?/END GOAL? - TASK 1
+Ability to add notes/links to evidence for each etc?
+Link in Portfolio guide somehow? (see link in resources)

 AMEND TIERS BELOW TO REFLECT THIS - TASK 2